FaceWithDark/VOS/doc/SETUP.md

 ```

 > [!TIP]
-> **It is generally recommended to leave the ** *-P* **parameter empty so that you don't potentially expose the website's database password for someone else to see it.
+> It is generally recommended to leave the _**-p (look closely, small 'p' letter)**_ parameter empty so that you will not potentially expose the website's database password for someone else to see it.

 ### Example of succeed connection (new user)
 ```sql